Rokkaan5/Code-Reference-Notebook/CU-Boulder/DataMining/HW.md

     - **Chosen Paper title:** *Data Preprocessing for Supervised Learning*

 ## [Exam 1](Assignments/JasmineKobayashiExam1/Exam1.html)
+(The [Data Preprocessing Case Study](Lectures.md#data-preprocessing-case-study---boulder-climate) served as the main form of review for this exam)

 All questions had a "*Reasoning*" portion that asked interview-like questions that could be common from a job-interview live-coding test.
 (Ex: all of them had "Is there any difficulty you met in finishing this question?
 If yes, how did you solve it?")

 See notebook and questions for specific questions associated with each one.